 Advisor: Delisha Hinton

 The Tompkins Textile Student Council is the main governing body over all Textile student organizations.
-TTSC plans and/or promotes student-related activities and events within the COT such as the career fair, new student cookouts, blood drives and an annual t-shirt design contest.
-TTSC members also serve on many of the standing committees within the COT.
-Meetings will be held about every other Tuesday evening from 5:30-6:00pm. come to a meeting and find out what’s going on in the COT.
+TTSC plans and/or promotes student-related activities and events within the College, such as the career fair, new student cookouts, blood drives and an annual t-shirt design contest.
+TTSC members also serve on many of the standing committees within the College.
+Meetings will be held about every other Tuesday evening from 5:30-6:00 p.m.
+Come to a meeting and find out what’s going on in Textiles.
 The council consists of class representatives, club representatives, elected officers and advisory board members.
-All Textile students are invited and welcome to attend meetings.
+All Textiles students are invited and welcome to attend meetings.

 President: Mary Leonard

 WithIt is a leadership development, student mentoring, and networking organization within the home and furnishings industry.
 WithIt NC State Student Chapter is devoted to the professional development of its members through speakers and industry visits.